low additional load

 The result of snow transport.
 Drifting and blowing snow usually forms a dense layer deposited on lee slopes, often with brittle, fragile bonding.
 Areas prone to drifting are gullies, bowls, slope discontinuities and areas adjacent to ridgelines.

 Further explanations: Snow masses transported by wind.
 Three main processes take place: rolling, saltation and suspension.
-During transport, snow crystal size decreases to 10 to 20 % of its original size.
+During transport, snow crystal size decreases considerably, depending of wind speed and duration, up to 10 to 20 % of its original size.
 The small fractured particles are closely packed by wind, bringing about a cohesive snow layer (a dense-cohesive slab or a soft-cohesive slab) on the lee slope.

 Size of snow drift accumulations (thickness)